The BEST Prime Rib Rub (+ Video)

 Do You Cover A Prime Rib When Roasting?

-Without further ado, here is our Self-Proclaimed ‘The Best Prime Rib Rub Recipe’ recipe.
+Without further ado, here is my Self-Proclaimed ‘The Best Prime Rib Rub Recipe’ recipe.

 The Best Prime Rib Rub